0xDegenDeveloper/GoL2/migration/README.md

 > **_NOTE:_** The reason we are running a Goerli fork and not a clean Katana node is to use the official Cairo 0 implementation hashes (proxy & GoL2), and not re-declare them ourselves.

-The steps for Goerli and Katana are the same, just make sure you adjust your _.env_ file **ENVIRONMENT** variable to appropriately.
+The steps for Goerli and Katana are the same, just make sure you adjust your _.env_ file **ENVIRONMENT** variable appropriately.

 ### Goerli